 Our eyes are used to seeing objects in “Balanced White Light” (BWL), which covers the entire visible spectrum.
-This type of lighting allows us to see natural colors and to recognize shapes and movement most easily.
+This type of lighting allows us to see natural colors and recognize shapes and movements most easily.
 Most grow lights are nowhere near BWL, so our eyes can strain to see color properly and to recognize objects and movement.
 This type of strain is hard on our eyes and our heads.
-Regular old sunglasses actually make it even harder.
+Regular old sunglasses make it even harder.
 Do you ever feel disoriented or have a headache after leaving your grow room?
 Now you know why.

 HPS Grow Lights

-HPS bulbs give off light that is in a really narrow yellow part of the Electromagnetic spectrum.
+HPS bulbs give off light that is in a narrow yellow part of the Electromagnetic spectrum.
 Although plants love this yellow spectrum for photosynthesis, our eyes are not programmed to see in this kind of lighting.

 The lack of blue-to-yellow light ratio in an HPS environment makes it extremely difficult for our eyes to focus properly.
 Additionally, because AC voltage doesn’t stream consistently through your lights, there is a natural cycle of energy that causes the strobe effect.
 You won’t necessarily notice it with your naked eye, but if you try to take a photo under your HPS bulbs, you will see lines running across the screen.
 This strobe effect, along with the unnatural color perception, causes headaches, difficulty seeing, and sometimes a dizzy or disoriented feeling.

-Health and safety are obviously our biggest concerns, but how are you going to properly diagnose nutrient or pest issues with your plants if you can’t see their true color?
+Health and safety are our biggest concerns, but how are you going to properly diagnose nutrient or pest issues with your plants if you can’t see their true color?

-If you want to know more about why we are so gung-ho about Method Seven Resistance glasses, check out this 2 minute video:
+If you want to know more about why we are so gung-ho about Method Seven Resistance glasses, check out this 2-minute video:

 Metal Halide Lighting

 Metal Halide bulbs cover much more of the visible light spectrum than HPS, so visibility under them is much more natural than under HPS.
 However, because Metal Halide tends to have a higher concentration of light in the blue end of the spectrum, UV production is a major concern with these bulbs.
 At the very least, you should never enter your grow room with MH bulbs without UV-protective sunglasses.
-We prefer Method Seven brand of MH specific glasses because they are specially formulated to correct the color of MH bulbs and filter out UVC rays, as well as UVA and UVB.
+We prefer Method Seven brand of MH-specific glasses because they are specially formulated to correct the color of MH bulbs and filter out UVC rays, as well as UVA and UVB.

-Check out this 1.5 minute video about Method Seven Operator technology:
+Check out this 1.5-minute video about Method Seven Operator technology:

 LED Grow Lighting

 LED technology is exciting for a lot of growers, but in terms of eye safety, LED is a moving target.
 Not only is the technology constantly changing right now, but there isn’t a lot of consistency between manufacturers.
-This makes nailing down safety standards really difficult.
+This makes nailing down safety standards difficult.
 If you are growing with LED lights, you definitely should be keeping your eyes covered to prevent any issues.
-In terms of light spectrum, that is also ever-evolving, but Method seven currently makes glasses that correct the spectrum of brand leaders in LED and are constantly reacting to what is happening on the market.
+In terms of the light spectrum, that is also ever-evolving, but Method seven currently makes glasses that correct the spectrum of brand leaders in LED and are constantly reacting to what is happening on the market.

 The more you know, the better you grow!

 In our opinion, every single grower, indoor or outdoor, should be using Method Seven glasses to protect their eyes.
-In terms of safety and quality, they really are the best.
+In terms of safety and quality, they are the best.
 Method Seven uses superior color balancing technology for HPS, Metal Halide, LED, and the sun in super high-quality lenses that are formulated for optical clarity.
 Unlike most other glasses, Method Seven also filters out UVC rays, as well as UVA and UVB.
 Remember that UVC is super dangerous?
 We don’t get much from the sun, but your grow lights, especially Metal Halide, put out plenty to do real damage to your eyes.

 When you enter your grow room, be sure you are wearing the proper eye gear that is tailored to the light spectrum and environment for each light.
-Method Seven is a game changer for every grower.
+Method Seven is a game-changer for every grower.
 Your eyes and plants will thank you!